Connie Fisher: Post-Maria: 2008–2011

 Fisher ended her run as Maria on 23 February 2008.
 Fisher was soon co-starring with Alistair McGowan in a revival of the musical They're Playing Our Song at the Menier Chocolate Factory.
 Also, in November Fisher appeared in concerts at Truro Cathedral and at the Great Fosters Hotel in Surrey.
-On 11 December 2008 Fisher appeared in the Christmas Sparkler Concert at the Royal Festival Hall London and sang the Welsh lullaby "Suo Gan"; on the same night, at the London Palladium she introduced an act for the Royal Variety Performance.
-Also in December 2008, Fisher appeared with her mother in an episode of Bargain Hunt, Famous Finds.
+In December 2008, Fisher appeared with her mother in an episode of Bargain Hunt, Famous Finds.
 She also starred in her first TV drama.
 Caught in a Trap aired on ITV1 in it she plays a young woman with an Elvis Presley obsession.

 Fisher's second solo album, Secret Love, was released on 23 February 2009.
 In April her "Secret Love" UK Tour was cancelled in order for her to undergo an operation on her vocal cords.
 She suffers from "congenital fusion anomalies".
 Between Monday 1 June and Friday 5 June 2009, Fisher guest presented the Scottish lifestyle show The Hour, alongside the show's main host Stephen Jardine.
 The UK tour of The Sound of Music, starring Fisher, began previews in Cardiff on 26 July 2009.